Vanilla Angel Food Cake: omit lemon zest and increase vanilla extract to 1 tbsp

 - When all the sugar is incorporated scrape the sides of the bowl with a plastic spatula.
 Add vanilla and lemon zest.
 Beat on med-high speed until stiff peaks form.

 - Sift one-third of the flour mixture over the egg whites and quickly fold in.
 Repeat with the remaining flour mixture being sure to scrape the sides and bottom of the bowl.

 - Scrape batter into an ungreased tube pan and bake for 25-30 minutes until top is lightly browned and a toothpick inserted into the center comes out clean.

-- Invert onto a glass bottle and allow to cool.
+- Invert onto a glass bottle and allow it to cool.
 Serve alone or with fresh berries.